Gravity-Bridge/Gravity-Docs/docs/resources.md

 The Gravity Bridge testnet is simply a copy of the [local developer environment](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/main/docs/developer/environment-setup.md) exposed to the outside world.

+This environment is made up of two chains, one Gravity chain and another IBC test chain.

 Testnet RPC

 ```text